 Previously Earned Credit

 Transfer credit from other accredited institutions and courses successfully completed in other Marshall degree programs can apply toward the RBA.
 Contact the RBA office for a free preliminary course credit evaluation.

 The West Virginia RBA program has established standard awards of credit for certain licenses or certifications.
 Documentation is required.
-There is a $300.00 fee for these credits.
-Please click the link below for a list of possible awards:

 The RBA Portfolio

 Students enrolled in the RBA Degree Program at Marshall University have an opportunity to earn college equivalent credit for selected work and life experiences through the preparation and evaluation of a Portfolio.